Lumina-CC/EmbeddedComputerMod/README.md

-# lcc-additions
+# EmbeddedComputerMod
-Mod that adds things made for the LuminaCC server
+This mod adds the embedded computer block and related things